 So on an article that ranked high for the search term “IOS vs Android Development”, they showed the visitor the following popup after 90 seconds:

 The CTA messaging was simple but effective resulting in 48 leads in roughly a month of testing.
 That’s all for a company that charges 5 and 6 figures for app development.
-Check out the full case study on how they set this up here.

 Use Drip Emails Campaigns

 If you read the section above on collecting emails, you should have a solid idea of how to effectively build your email list.
 But, how do you turn those emails into customers?